realadammatthew/hire-adam-steinberger/src/content/articles/how-do-i-get-my-own-custom-ai-chatbot.md

 But if you want:

-- A senior engineer who gets enterprise architecture
+- A staff software engineer who gets enterprise architecture
 - A privacy advocate who respects your data boundaries
-- A consultant who listens first and ships fast
+- A contributor who listens first and ships fast
 - A systems thinker who designs for scale, not show

 Then I'm your guy.